Twelve fun things for bored kids to do these holidays

 So there are our top 12 ideas to keep boredom at bay these holidays!

 We know Christmas can be a stressful time for some people, particularly if the budget has taken a hammering during the year and there’s not a lot left to do all the things you want on Christmas day and throughout the holidays.
-If you need a little financial assistance to make your Christmas magical, just check out our mini loans up to $5K to find out how quick and easy it is to get your hands on some extra funds.
-Once a loan is approved, we can usually deposit the cash into your bank account within a few hours - so you can start planning your awesome Christmas today.
+If you need a little financial assistance to make your Christmas magical, just check out our cash loans from $1,000 to find out how quick and easy it is to get your hands on some extra funds.
+Once a loan is approved, we can usually deposit the money into your bank account within a few hours - so you can start planning your awesome Christmas today.